 EMAIL FOLLOWERS OF CHRIST HMONG BAPTIST CHURCH

-• Worship on Sundays at 5:00pm
+• Worships on Sundays at 5:00pm

 The Haitian Christian Fellowship was formed in 1995 under the leadership of Pastor Lidovick Pierre.
 They worship God together in French, Creole, and English and is a part of the Bethel Christian Fellowship family of churches.
 Translation is provided.